decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 ## Game notifications

 **There currently is no cross-scene notification system.** Any game requiring notifications displayed outside of the current scene is going to have to implement them using an external service.

-In future releases of the SDK, notifications outside a scene could be handled by the scripts in portable experiences.

 ## Using the blockchain